Medvejie Lake: Temperature

 The temperature in the Medvejie Lake valley, partly due to sunlight blocked by surrounding peaks (but also because of air cooled by snow from surrounding mountains and icefields that flows into the valley basin), is roughly five degrees colder than Sitka or the Medvejie Fish Hatchery's temperature.
 A salmon hatchery sits at the mouth of Medvejie Lake's roughly mile-long outlet stream.

-Outdoor opportunities

-Medvejie Lake serves as a recreational gateway to inland destinations such as Peak 5390 and Indigo Lake.
-Medvejie Lake is also the beginning (or ending) segment of the Baranof Cross-Island Trail.

-Two modes exist to travel past the lake and up the valley: An untidy and bouldery hunter's trail along the north shore of the lake, and an assortment of communal canoes and paddles are located at the outlet of the lake.

-Hatchery staff and the City of Sitka also collaborate to maintain a well-kept trail from Bear Cove to the outlet of Medvejie Lake.